proxmox/proxmox-backup/docs/tape-backup.rst

 ..
 Note:: For failed jobs, the tape remains in the drive.

-For tape libraries, the ``export-media`` option moves all tapes from the media set to an export slot, making sure that the following backup cannot use the tapes.
+For tape libraries, the ``export-media-set`` option moves all tapes from the media set to an export slot, making sure that the following backup cannot use the tapes.
 An operator can pick up those tapes and move them to a vault.

 .. code-block:: console

- # proxmox-tape backup-job update job2 --export-media
+ # proxmox-tape backup-job update job2 --export-media-set

 ..
-Note:: The ``export-media`` option can be used to force the start of a new media set, because tapes from the current set are no longer online.
+Note:: The ``export-media-set`` option can be used to force the start of a new media set, because tapes from the current set are no longer online.